Updated October 5, 2021. Yes this XRP method also works for cashing out your SLP too!

 July 23, 2019 – While there are now numerous ways to purchase Bitcoins through fiat cash (Php) in the Philippines, a lot of us still look to transfer our Bitcoins or any other crypto to international cryptocurrency exchanges such as Binance and OKEx to buy other coins not available on local exchanges like Coins.ph.

-Many also do not want to keep our purchased Bitcoins on exchanges or on hot wallets where we purchased them.
+Many also do not want to keep their purchased crypto on exchanges or on hot wallets where we purchased them.
 Most of the time we want to keep the coins somewhere else, whether another wallet altogether, etc. However, transferring Bitcoin from one wallet address to another will always incur a transaction fee.
 For a transaction to be processed by the miners and confirmed by the Bitcoin network, the transaction fee has to be paid.

 Granted, the fees are not always that high, but depending on how much fee you paid, your transaction can take anywhere between 10 minutes to hours before it can be confirmed.
 Experts agree that this is limiting the position of Bitcoin as a medium of exchange.
 Fortunately, improvements are being developed to mitigate this, but until those improvements are delivered, we found a way to mitigate the high transaction fees.

 That is by using XRP.

 XRP is a token that transfers value across the Ripple Network.
 Ripple is a network designed to provide seamless money transfer globally.
 While we will not dive into more details about Ripple and XRP, the minimum fee for a transaction to proceed is 0.00001 XRP.

 When I was testing this method by transferring a small amount of XRP from Binance to Coins.ph, the transfer fee is 0.25 XRP.
 At Php 16 per 1 XRP, that’s Php 4.